linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 13 Some Applications of the Fundamental Theorem.md

 C(t)=e^{-r(T-t)}\frac{1}{N}{\sum_{j=1}^{N}}C(T)^{j}
 $$

-This procedure gives the [[Determining the Stochastic Process for a Forward Contract from Ito’s Lemma|arbitrage-free price]] of the call option.
+This procedure gives the [arbitrage-free price](../Determining%20the%20Stochastic%20Process%20for%20a%20Forward%20Contract%20from%20Ito’s%20Lemma.md) of the call option.
 We now consider a simple example.

 # EXAMPLE

-Consider [[Arbitrage Pricing of Derivatives|pricing]] the following European vanilla call written on $S_{t}$ , the EUR/USD exchange rate, which follows the discretized (approximate) SDE:
+Consider [pricing](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md) the following European vanilla call written on $S_{t}$ , the EUR/USD exchange rate, which follows the discretized (approximate) SDE:
 $$
 S_{t_{i}}^{j}=S_{t_{i-1}}^{j}+(r-r^{f})S_{t_{i-1}}^{j}\Delta+\sigma S_{t_{i-1}}^{j}\sqrt{\Delta}\in_{i}^{j}
 $$

-where the drift is the differential between the domestic and foreign [[Interest Rate Quotations|interest rates]].
+where the drift is the differential between the domestic and foreign [interest rates](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%202/Interest%20Rate%20Quotations.md).

 We are given the following data on a call with strike $K=1.0950$ :
 $$